 Biocompatibility: Titanium is considered the most biocompatible metal due to its resistance to rust and corrosion from body fluids.
 It also has a low level of reactivity with its surrounding environment.

 Durability: Titanium molecules have special properties that make them bond especially well with bone (known as osseointegration).
-This means that extremely high forces are needed to break the bonds formed between bone and a titanium implant, making it incredibly durable.
-In fact, a titanium implant can last upwards of 20 years inside a body.
+This means extremely high forces are needed to break the bonds between bone and a titanium implant, making it incredibly durable.
+A titanium implant can last upwards of 20 years inside a body.

 Do titanium dental implants require special maintenance?

-There are many factors that may cause implant failure, but most can be avoided through good dental care and hygiene.
+Many factors may cause implant failure, but good dental care and hygiene can prevent most issues.

-Gum disease can cause dental implants to fail because healthy gum tissue is necessary for supporting the implant.
+Gum disease can cause dental implants to fail because healthy gum tissue supports the implant.
 To prevent this, make sure to take proper care of your new teeth (as well as your natural teeth).
-Remembering to brushing and flossing your teeth twice daily (at least) and rinsing with antibacterial mouthwash will prevent bacteria from growing below the gum line and negatively impacting your implant.
+Remember to brush and floss your teeth twice daily (at least), and rinsing with an antibacterial mouthwash will prevent bacteria from growing below the gum line and negatively impacting your implant.

 Will titanium dental implants cause metal detectors to go off?

-Patients considering an implant procedure often ask us if the titanium post will trigger metal detectors at airports.
-Actually, it’s very unlikely that a titanium abutment will trigger a metal detector.
-This is because titanium is non-iron-based and has a very low magnetic field, so it does not set off magnets.
+New patients considering an implant procedure often ask us if the titanium post will trigger metal detectors at airports.
+It’s very unlikely that a titanium abutment will trigger a metal detector.
+Titanium is non-iron-based and has a low magnetic field, so it does not set off magnets.
 This also means that MRIs can be safely performed on patients after titanium implant surgery to replace missing teeth.

-In a large-scale study that performed metal allergy tests on 1500 dental patients, only 0.6 percent had a reaction to titanium.
+In a large-scale study that performed metal allergy tests on 1,500 dental patients, only 0.6% reacted to titanium.
 In these very rare cases, titanium implants failed to bond to the bone due to an allergic reaction to the metal particles released from the implant.
-This led to an inflammatory reaction causing bone loss and implant loosening.
+This led to an inflammatory response causing bone loss and implant loosening.

-In fact, nickel allergies are extremely common.
-According to the CDC, 10 to 20 percent of Americans have a nickel allergy.
+Nickel allergies are extremely common.
+According to the CDC, 10 – 20% of Americans have a nickel allergy.